-The accounting policies adopted by the Institute in this report are the same as those applied in the Financial Report for the year ended 31 December 2018 except for the changes explained in this note.
-The principal standard that has been adopted for the first time in these financial statements is:
+The accounting policies adopted by the Institute in this report are the same as those applied in the Financial Report for the year ended 31 December 2019 except for the changes explained in this note.
+Due to the transition methods chosen by the Group in applying these standards, comparative information throughout these financial statements has not been restated to reflect the requirement of the new standards.